In a first, Trump makes surprise visit to U.S. troops in Iraq

 “We want peace and the best way to have peace is through strength,” Trump told troops wearing camouflage fatigues in a hangar as he concluded his visit.
 He said some troops “can now return home to their families.”

-“”Our presence in Syria was not open ended and it was never intended to be permanent,” he added.
+“Our presence in Syria was not open ended and it was never intended to be permanent,” he added.

 Trump’s critics have said that the fight is far from over and the withdrawal leaves allies in the lurch.